jfdoyle3/CH12-EmployeeSystem/README.md

 - Push to github.

-- Copy employeesystem-0.0.1-SNAPSHOT.jar file from \build\libs to a directory called \deployments (make have to create)
+- Copy employeesystem-0.0.1-SNAPSHOT.jar file from \build\libs to a directory called \deployments (may have to create)

 - Push to github.
 Check github to ensure the changes are there.